 The sin of the hidden trade-off describes a situation where an environmental issue is seemingly solved, but this solution contributes to another concerning issue.

 An example of this is provided by the McDonald’s paper straw scandal back in 2019.
 McDonald’s addressed the environmental issue of plastic pollution by replacing their straws with paper alternatives.
 However, these new straws weren’t recyclable, whereas the plastic straws were.
-McDonald’s straws were still contributing to our waste problem using a linear economy rather than a circular one.
-A small reduction in plastic consumption and waste (although a step in the right-direction) should not be applauded as a sustainable move without addressing the wider challenges just mentioned.
+McDonald’s straws were still contributing to our waste problem.
+A small reduction in plastic consumption (although a step in the right-direction) should not be applauded as a completely sustainable move without addressing the challenge of waste reduction.
 Doing so would make McDonald’s guilty of the hidden trade-off sin.

 “For too long the debate has been stuck on recycling and how to deal with waste once it is created.
 We should be thinking about how to avoid waste creation.
 Lips have been a waste-free alternative to straws for millions of years.” – Julian Kirby, Friends of the Earth